 Understanding workplace occupancy can help you maximize your space occupancy while providing a great employee experience.
 But what does “workplace occupancy” really even mean?
 And how do you measure it in an effective way?

 What is workplace occupancy?

-Workplace occupancy is data that gives workplace leaders insight into how employees use their office space.
-From the amount of available desks on the busiest days to the frequency with which the most popular meeting room is booked, workplace occupancy is a bird’s-eye view of a workplace’s happenings.
-The three key metrics to understand workplace occupancy are:
+Workplace occupancy is data that gives you insight into how employees use their office space.
+From the number of available desks on the busiest days to the frequency with which the most popular meeting room is booked, workplace occupancy is a bird’s-eye view of how your space is used.
+The three key metrics to understand your workplace occupancy are:

 - square footage of the space